Mbed-TLS/mbedtls/docs/psa-transition.md

 6. Use the raw shared secret `z`, typically, to construct a shared key.
 7. Free `grp`, `our_priv`, `our_pub`, `their_pub` and `z`.

-The corresponding flow with the PSA API is as follows:
+The corresponding workflow with the PSA API is as follows:

 1. Initialize objects:
     * `psa_key_id_t our_key`: a handle to our key pair;